Shelley, West Yorkshire: Education

-Shelley has a primary school which teaches children from Reception to Year 5.
+Shelley has a primary school for children from Reception to Year 5.
 Next to the school in a prefabricated building is a pre-school and out-of-school club.

-Shelley College is within the parish at the east and at the border with the parish of Denby Dale.
-It teaches pupils who live in both the Kirkburton and Denby Dale wards with pupils mainly from the neighbouring middle schools at Kirkburton and Scissett.
-It was originally Shelley High School, changing to Shelley College when it attained specialist status in science.
+Shelley College at the east end of the parish near the border with the parish of Denby Dale is for pupils from Kirkburton, Denby Dale and Scissett.
+Shelley High School, changed to Shelley College when it attained specialist status in science.
 The actress Lena Headey attended Shelley College.